-- 1. A bank should identify geographic areas that are exposed to higher ML/TF risks. - 2.
-When building up a list of high-risk areas, a bank may determine appropriate risk factors based on the practices of branches (or subsidiaries) and its needs.

-(ii) Customer risk:

-- A bank should take an overall account of a customer's background, occupation, characteristics of social and economic activities, geographic areas, and an entity customer's organization type and structure, etc., to identify the customer's ML/TF risks. - 2.
-When identifying a customer's risk and determine the customer's level of risk, a bank may perform risk assessment based on following risk factors: - (1) Geographic risk of the customer: Determine the level of risk of the customer's nationality and country of residence based on a list of areas that are exposed to ML/TF risks defined by the bank. - (2) Occupation and industry risk of the customer: Determine the level of risk of the customer's occupation and industry based on a list of occupations and industries that are exposed to money laundering risks defined by the bank.
-High-risk industries include, for example, cash-intensive businesses, or companies or trusts that tend to be used as personal asset-holding vehicles, etc. - (3) Individual customer's employer. - (4) The channel used by the customer to open account and establish business relation. - (5) The transaction amount with which the customer first establishes business relation.
+- 1. A bills house should identify geographic areas that are exposed to higher ML/TF risks. - 2.
+When building up a list of high-risk areas, a bills house may determine appropriate risk factors based on the practices of branches (or subsidiaries) and its needs. - (ii) Customer risk: - 1.
+A bills house should take an overall account of a customer's background, occupation, characteristics of social and economic activities, geographic areas, and an entity customer's organization type and structure, etc., to identify the customer's ML/TF risks. - 2.
+When identifying a customer's risk and determine the customer's level of risk, a bills house may perform risk assessment based on following risk factors: - (1) Geographic risk of the customer: Determine the level of risk of the customer's nationality and country of residence based on a list of areas that are exposed to ML/TF risks defined by the bills house. - (2) Occupation and industry risk of the customer: Determine the level of risk of the customer's occupation and industry based on a list of occupations and industries that are exposed to money laundering risks defined by the bills house.
+High-risk industries include, for example, cash-intensive businesses, or companies or trusts that tend to be used as personal asset-holding vehicles, etc. - (3) Individual customer's employer. - (4) The channel used by the customer first establishes business relation. - (5) The transaction amount with which the customer first establishes business relation. - (6) Products or services that the customer applies. - (7) Whether the customer has other high ML/TF risk characteristics.
+For example, the customer has nominee shareholders or shares in bearer form; the extent of complexity in an entity customer's ownership structure, such as whether the ownership structure is apparently unusual or excessively complex given the nature of the customer's business. - (iii) Product, service, transaction or delivery channel risk: - 1.
+A bills house should identify products, services, transactions or delivery channels that have higher ML/TF risk based on the nature of individual product, service, transaction or delivery channel. - A bills house should, before launching a new product, service or business (including new delivery mechanisms, applying new technology on existing or new product or service), perform ML/TF risk assessment and establish relevant risk management measures to mitigate the risks identified. - 3.
+Examples of individual product, service, transaction or delivery channel risk factors are as follows:

-- (6) Products or services that the customer applies. - (7) Whether the customer has other high ML/TF risk characteristics.
-For example, the customer fails to provide a reasonable explanation regarding the significant geographic distance between the customer and the branch; the customer has nominee shareholders or shares in bearer form; the extent of complexity in an entity customer's ownership structure, such as whether the ownership structure is apparently unusual or excessively complex given the nature of the customer's business. - (iii) Product, service, transaction or delivery channel risk: - 1.
-A bank should identify products, services, transactions or delivery channels that have higher ML/TF risk based on the nature of individual product, service, transaction or delivery channel. - 2.
-A bank should, before launching a new product, service or business (including new delivery mechanisms, applying new technology on existing or new product or service), perform ML/TF risk assessment and establish relevant risk management measures to mitigate the risks identified. - 3.
-Examples of individual product, service, transaction or delivery channel risk factors are as follows: - (1) The extent of associating with cash. - (2) The channel to establish business relation or process transaction, including whether it allows non-face-to-face transactions, and whether it is a new delivery mechanism such as electronic banking. - (3) Whether it allows high amount of money or value transfer. - (4) Anonymous transactions. - (5) Payment received from unknown or un-associated third parties. - IV.
-A bank should establish multiple levels of customer risk and rules to determine the level of customer risk.
+- (1) The extent of associating with cash. - (2) The channel to establish business relation or process transaction, including whether it allows non-face-to-face transactions, and whether it is a new payment method such as electronic banking. - (3) Whether it allows high amount of money or value transfer. - (4) Anonymous transactions. - (5) Payment received from unknown or un-associated third parties. - IV.
+A bills house should establish multiple levels of customer risk and rules to determine the level of customer risk.

 Customer risk should have at least two levels, "high-risk" and "general risk", as bases to determine the extent of customer due diligence and ongoing monitoring.
-For a bank that adopts only two risk levels, the bank should not take simplified measures to a customer rated as "general risk" because "general risk" is still higher than "low risk" provided in Paragraph V and VII of the Guidelines.
+For a bills house that adopts only two risk levels, the bills house should not take simplified measures to a customer rated as "general risk" because "general risk" is still higher than "low risk" provided in Paragraph V and VII of the Guidelines.

-A bank should not disclose a customer's level of risk to the customer or any person that is unrelated to AML/CFT obligations.
+A bills house should not disclose a customer's level of risk to the customer or any person that is unrelated to AML/CFT obligations.